nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. Savvy Tasker waits for user command
-2. User requests to unalias a shorten keyword
+2. User requests to unalias a keyword
-3. Savvy Tasker remove the shorten keyword associated with the keyword in its database <br>
+3. Savvy Tasker remove the keyword associated with the keyword in its database <br>
 Use case ends.

 **Extensions**

 2a.
-The shorten keyword could not be found in Savvy Tasker database
+The keyword could not be found in Savvy Tasker database
 > 2a1.
 Savvy Tasker shows a 'not found' error message
 > Use case resumes at step 1 <br>